What is ammonium persulfate and where is it found?

-Generally ammonium persulfate is safe to use but some people may have an acute allergic reaction.
+Generally, ammonium persulfate is safe to use but some people may have an acute allergic reaction.
 Immediate urticaria after inhalation or contact appears to occur mainly in patients with a history of asthma.
-It is also evident from the study of hairdressers that repeated exposure may result in increased sensitivity to the substance, and that allergic reactions may not become apparent until after many years of exposure.
+It is also evident from the study of hairdressers that repeated exposure may result in increased sensitivity to the substance, and that an allergic reaction may not become apparent until after many years of exposure.

 How does ammonium persulfate allergy present?

 Contact urticaria is the most common reaction.
 Skin that has touched ammonium persulfate becomes red, swollen (wealing) and itchy within a few minutes of exposure.
 If the ammonium persulfate is washed off, the reaction settles within half an hour or so.

 Allergic contact dermatitis may occur.
 These are delayed and result in itchy, red, blistered or dry skin that can persist for days or longer.
 Contact dermatitis can build up following repeated exposure to persulfates, becoming increasingly severe.